ummel/fusionData/README.md

 available in the fusion process.
-The geographic “unit of analysis” in this case consists of [PUMA’s](https://www.census.gov/programs-surveys/geography/guidance/geo-areas/pumas.html), which are observed for ACS households and can be imputed (see `?imputePUMA`) for donor households.
+The geographic “unit of analysis” in this case consists of [PUMA’s](https://www.census.gov/programs-surveys/geography/guidance/geo-areas/pumas.html), which are observed for ACS households and can be imputed for donor households.

 Ingestion of spatial datasets is generally less onerous than for survey data; there are fewer requirements that the processed data must meet.